This recipe is safe for Coumadin (warfarin) users.

 Cook the potatoes about 15 - 20 minutes, until slightly soft in the middle.
 They should give when squeezed.

-Mash potatoes until creamy and the roasted garlic is well blended.
+Mash the potatoes until creamy and the roasted garlic is well blended.

 Add ground black pepper to taste.